The Sheriff's Son: Plot

-As described in a film magazine, Royal Beaudry (Ray) returns from college to a small western town and opens up a law office.
+As described in a film magazine, Royal Beaudry returns from college to a small western town and opens up a law office.
 His father, a famous sheriff, had been murdered twenty previously by the Rutherford gang, who still own a range and terrify the county.
-Following a robbery and the recovery of the money by Dave Dingwell (Lockney), Dave is captured and held prisoner on the Rutherford range, tortured by the gang in hope of regaining the money, which he has hidden.
+Following a robbery and the recovery of the money by Dave Dingwell, Dave is captured and held prisoner on the Rutherford range, tortured by the gang in hope of regaining the money, which he has hidden.
 Beaudry overcomes his fear and goes to the Rutherford place in attempt to determine Dave's whereabouts.
 The Rutherford gang learns his identity and Beaudry is wounded in a battle with the gang.
-Beulah Rutherford (Owen) falls in love with him.
+Beulah Rutherford falls in love with him.
 Dave is rescued.
 Later, in town, Beaudry meets the bully of the gang and bests him in a street brawl.
 Beulah and Beaudry continue their courtship while members of the Rutherford gang decide to reform and become respectable citizens.